core-wg/senml-spec/draft-jennings-core-senml.md

 sensor but at different times.

 The basic design is an array with a series of measurements.
-The following example shows two meassuremets made at different times.
-The value of the measurements are in the "v" tag, the time of the measurement is in the "t" while the "n" has the unique sensor name and unit is carried in the "u".
+The following example shows two measurements made at different times.
+The value of a measurement is in the "v" tag, the time of a measurement is in the "t" tag, the "n" tag has a unique sensor name, and the unit of the measurement is carried in the "u" tag.

 ~~~~
 {::include ex10.json}
 ~~~~

-To keep the messages small, it does not make sense to repeat the n in each SenML Record so there is a concept of a Base Name which is simply a strong that is prepended to the Name field of any elements that record or any records that follow it and don't contain a Base Name.
+To keep the messages small, it does not make sense to repeat the "n" tag in each SenML Record so there is a concept of a Base Name which is simply a string that is prepended to the Name field of all elements in that record and any records that follow it.
 So a more compact form of the example above is the following.

 ~~~~
 {::include ex11.json}